hammerheim-game/hammerheim-rules/3-warbands/wood-elves.md

 \page

+<div class='pageNumber auto'></div>
 ### Henchmen

 #### Glade Guard
 35 Gold Crowns
-_The Glade Guard are the Asrai equivalent of a militia levy - though rather than unhappy and uninvested peasants being drafted they are keen and eager warriors.
-They are potters and artists, husbands and wives - and they are all deadly._
+_The Glade Guard are the Asrai equivalent of a militia levy - though rather than unhappy and uninvested peasants serving under compulsion they are keen and eager warriors.
+They are potters and artists, husbands and wives - and they are all deadly with a bow._

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |